Dinozaurs: Dino Knights

 Dino Tricera wields the Tricera Spears of Jade (Bone Daggers).
 He becomes an Ultimate Dino Knight when Dino Rhamph's energy boost revitalizes him and grants him the Triple-Threat Halberd, with which he uses the "Lightning Bolt Strike" attack.
-Like Stego, his favourite pastime is fighting the Dragozaurs.
+Like Stego, his favorite pastime is fighting the Dragozaurs.
 His dinosaur form is a Triceratops.
 Only a toy version of his regular form was made.